-- During the year teams of senior students (from Years 5-6) compete against other schools in weekly sports fixtures.
-These may include such sports as baseball, softball, tennis, basketball, soccer, netball, touch football, Australian rules, and water polo.
+During the year teams of senior students (from Years 5-6) compete against other schools in weekly sports fixtures.
+These may include such sports as basketball, soccer, netball, Flag Tag and others.

-- A Dance Fever progam is held each year for the Years 3 & 4.
+A Dance Fever program is held each year for the Years 3 & 4.